 This meal costs approximately $1 per person for our family – and we always have enough left over for lunch the next day!
 It tastes great in burritos, tacos, salads, soups or just by itself!
 This is one of my very favorite meals of all time.

 All it requires is frozen chicken, salsa, and some taco seasoning.
 I usually use a three-pound bag of chicken for our family.
-I cover it with the salsa, sprinkle some taco seasoning on it and leave it on low all day (8 hours or so).
-By the time it’s done, it shreds beautifully and tastes oh-so-good.
+I cover it with salsa, sprinkle on some taco seasoning and leave it in the crock-pot on low all day (8 hours or so).
+When it’s done, it shreds beautifully and tastes oh-so-good.

 To keep costs down, I sometimes add a can of corn, a can of refried beans and some Spanish Rice-a-Roni that I made on the stove.
 These cheaper ingredients can help extend the meal without requiring more meat.